DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - It is by definition a form of black-box testing
         - DAST is usually performed once a program has cleared SAST and basic code flaws have been fixed
         - DAST enables devs to trace subtle logical errors that are likely to cause security problems, without the need to create artificial error-inducing scenarios
         - dynamic analysis is also effective for compatibility testing, detecting memory leakages, identifying dependencies, and analyzing software without accessing the software’s actual source code.
-Examples of DAST include Fuzzing and Web application vulnerability scanning
+Examples of DAST include 📝Fuzzing and Web application 📝vulnerability scanning
     - 📗**Interactive Application Security Testing (IAST)**: testing that combines or integrates SAST and DAST to improve testing and provide behavioral analysis capabilities to pinpoint the source of vulnerabilities
         - It analyses codes for vulnerabilities while it is being used
         - it focuses on real-time reporting to optimize testing and analysis process